FreeOurKnowledge/website/_posts/2024-01-30-collective-action-in-science-diamond.md

 ### Why 500 signees?
 It is difficult to have a well-motivated threshold for cognitive science, as it is a loose-knit community.
 The larger commitment is, the more inertia will be for the community to adopt said commitment.
 However since the demand of the pledge is fairly modest, we chose a threshold that indicates a shared commitment.

-### What does it mean to publish one of my first authored papers, chapters, or books, under diamond open access?
+### What does it mean to publish one of my authored papers, chapters, or books, under diamond open access?
 If over a period over 5 years you publish N amount of papers (or chapters or books).
 At least one of them is published under a diamond open access agreement.
 If you do not publish in these 5 years, then the pledge will not apply to your situation.

 ### What about my supervisor?